isomerpages/moe-cjc/_news/2026/CJC Congratulates the Class of 2025.md

 <img style="width: 40%;" height="auto" width="100%" alt="" src="/images/ROXANNE_NEO_YU_XUAN_website.jpg">
 </div>
 <p>Roxanne is a well-liked student who demonstrated adeptness in many aspects
 of JC life.
-As a hard worker who possesses exemplary critical thinking skills and a passion for History, she clutched top scores for her A Level examinations.
 Her willingness to learn and excel in her academics was reflected in her outstanding performance in lessons, where she offered valuable insights on complex subjects, as well as in her H3 History research.&nbsp;</p>
 <p>Roxanne showed her willingness to take initiative as she enthusiastically